near/NEPs/0006-bingings.md

 `storage_write(u64::MAX, 0, u64::MAX, 1, 2)` -- insert key-value into storage, where key is read from register 0,
 value is read from register 1, and result is saved to register 2.

+Note, if some function takes `register_id` then it means this function can copy some data into this register.
+If `register_id == u64::MAX` then the copying does not happen.
+This allows some micro-optimizations in the future.

 Note, we allow multiple registers on the host, identified with `u64` number.
 The guest does not have to use them in order and can for instance save some blob in register `5000` and another value in register `1`.